Risk Management

 5. Research technology tools

 This certainly is not the last thing on your to-do list.
 In fact, it would be beneficial to do this homework sooner rather than later.
-Technology can streamline the entire process of identifying, assessing and controlling foreseeable risks at your venue – not just workplace violence.
+Technology, especially risk assessment software, can streamline the entire process of identifying, assessing and controlling foreseeable risks at your venue – not just workplace violence.
+Solutions like Momentus venue management software provide a centralized way to track incidents, maintain compliance records and support your overall WVPP, making it easier to stay proactive rather than reactive.

 Embracing safety together